 Dungeon Crawl Stone Soup has diverse species and many different character backgrounds to choose from, deep tactical game-play, sophisticated magic, religion and skill systems, and a grand variety of monsters to fight and run from, making each game unique and challenging.

-Dungeon Crawl Stone Soup can be played offline, or online on a public telnet/ssh server thanks to the good folks at crawl.akrasiac.org (CAO) and crawl.develz.org (CDO).
+Dungeon Crawl Stone Soup can be played offline, or online on a public telnet/ssh server.
 These public servers allow you to meet other players’ ghosts, watch other people playing, and, in general, have a blast!

 The Origins of Crawl and Stone Soup